mhausenblas/reshifter/README.md

   version     Displays the ReShifter version
 ```

-Here's a simple usage example (assuming you've got a Kubernetes cluster with an etcd on `http://localhost:4001` running):
+Here's a simple usage example which assumes that you've got a Kubernetes cluster with an etcd on `http://localhost:4001` running:

 ```
 # explore the endpoint, overwrite default: